mvrdevelopment/spec/mvr-spec.md

 ### Node Definition: Data

 This node contains a collection of data specified by the provider application.
+The defined Data Node Attributes are specified in Table 5.

 Node name: `Data`